TheBevyFlock/bevy_new_2d/docs/tooling.md

 ## Libraries

-A few libraries that the authors of this template have vetted and think you might find useful.
+A few libraries that the authors of this template have vetted and think you might find useful:

 | Name                                                                                   | Category       | Description                           |
 | -------------------------------------------------------------------------------------- | -------------- | ------------------------------------- |